 There are lots of acronyms and shorthand terms thrown around in the Twittersphere.
 That is why I published this summary of the Most Common Terms used on Twitter; plus a mixed bag Connected Educators will find handy.
 Have you participated in a Twitter Chat before?
 Are you a Teacher new to Twitter?
-Then you will find these on the stream (feed) or when directly messaged (DM) by another user (Tweep).
+Then you will find these terms in the stream (feed) or when directly messaged (DM) by another user (Tweep).

-• Follow – If a user’s tweets appear in your stream then you are following them.
+• Follow – If a user’s tweets appear in your stream, then you are following them.

-• Follower – Someone who is reading your tweets
+• Follower – Someone who is reading your tweets and receive updates about your messages in their feed.

 • Tweeter (Twitterer) – An individual who uses Twitter